rudsonalves/delivery/README.md

 # Changelog

+## 2024/10/21 - version: 0.7.12+60

+This commit adds the ability to launch Google Maps navigation directly from the delivery map and enhances the Android manifest for better compatibility with certain features.
+Furthermore, Google Maps route fetching is now integrated, improving the application's user navigation experience.

+### Changes made:

+1. **.gitignore**:
+   - Added `android/app/google-services.json` and `android/app/GoogleService-Info.plist` to ignore Google service configuration files.

+2. **android/app/src/main/AndroidManifest.xml**:
+   - Added intent visibility configuration for custom tabs service for API level 30 and above.

+3. **lib/features/user_delivery/delivery_map/delivery_map_page.dart**:
+   - Imported `google_navigation_launcher.dart` to facilitate Google Maps navigation.
+   - Added `_openGoogleNavigationApp()` method to initiate Google Maps navigation for deliveries.
+   - Modified button functionality:
+     - Changed the button to call `ctrl.fetchGoogleRoute` for fetching delivery route information.
+     - Added a button to launch Google Maps navigation using `_openGoogleNavigationApp()`.

+4. **lib/services/google_navigation_launcher.dart**:
+   - Added a new service class `GoogleNavigationLauncher` to facilitate navigation using Google Maps.
+   - Implemented `startNavigation()` to launch Google Maps with the delivery route, including origin, destination, and waypoints.

+5. **linux/flutter/generated_plugin_registrant.cc & linux/flutter/generated_plugins.cmake**:
+   - Registered `url_launcher_linux` plugin to allow URL launching capabilities on Linux.

+6. **pubspec.yaml & pubspec.lock**:
+   - Added `url_launcher` version 6.3.1 to facilitate external URL launching for Google Maps navigation.

+### Conclusion:
+The integration of Google Maps navigation provides a seamless way for delivery personnel to navigate between delivery points directly within the application.
+The modifications in the Android manifest and addition of URL launcher support across platforms enhance the application's flexibility and compatibility.

 ## 2024/10/21 - version: 0.7.11+59

 This commit introduces a new utility class `LateFinal` and integrates Google route fetching in the delivery map feature.
 The changes aim to enhance route visualization and manage late initialization of variables, improving the application's reliability and user experience.